RANPAK HOLDINGS CORP CLASS A (PACK)

 Victoria L. Dolan

-Ms. Dolan joined the board in October 2024, which is within the 24-month exemption window under our policy, so the TSR trigger does not apply to her; she also brings relevant CFO and financial expertise as a qualified audit committee financial expert.
+Ms. Dolan joined the board in October 2024, which is within the 24-month exemption window, so she is not subject to the TSR performance trigger; she brings strong financial expertise as a former CFO and meets all other policy criteria.

 Say on Pay